Editor’s Note: This is a guest post from James Ball, a former newspaper reporter who thought his story might help others.

 Still, these were my books.
 My Norton Anthology of American Literature Vol. 1 might not be worth more than a penny on Amazon, but I had toted this very book to my freshman English 102 class at the University of Georgia in the fall of 1991, pouring over short stories by Thoreau and Melville.
 Surely, that had personal value.
 And hadn’t I always dreamed of someday opening a used bookstore with an ancient three-legged cat roaming its dusty stacks?
 When that day came, I would have enough books to seed the business.
 Note: this is exactly how we lie to ourselves.

-I had enjoyed almost none of them because I had lost site of the purpose of owning a book – to extract an experience or bit of knowledge from it and pass it along.
+I had enjoyed almost none of them because I had lost sight of the purpose of owning a book – to extract an experience or bit of knowledge from it and pass it along.
 By acting this way, I was not only being selfish, but I was doing a massive disservice to myself and others.
 These books no longer represented joy.
 They represented unrealized potential and I knew it was time for most of them to go.

 I realized that if you’re hanging onto something for no other reason than sentimentality or the thought that, “someday, I’ll need this,” you’re not realizing your fullest self.
 You’re living inauthentically.